timpyrkov/pythonworley/README.md

 [![Documentation Status](https://readthedocs.org/projects/pythonworley/badge/?version=latest)](https://pythonworley.readthedocs.io/en/latest/?badge=latest)

 # Pythonworley

 ## Worley noise in python -- procedural generative art tool to seamlessly tile texture patterns in any dimensions
 <br>

-## Worley noise is a noise function introduced by Steven Worley in 1996.
+## Worley noise is a function introduced by Steven Worley in 1996.
 Worley noise is an extension of the Voronoi tessellation.
 #